 The ketogenic or “keto” diet is the hot diet right now.
 Made popular by celebrities and athletes alike, this very low-carbohydrate, high-fat diet goes against almost every traditional nutrition recommendation for athletes, in that it severely limits carbs.
 Generally, athletes are encouraged to eat a certain amount of carbs before and even during an event for sustained energy.
 Carbohydrates, after all, are the number one fuel source for our cells.
 So, as an athlete, is keto right for you?
 Can such a low-carb diet support athletic performance?

-The ketogenic diet was first used as a treatment for epilepsy in 1911.
-It fell out of favor mid-century with the discovery of drugs to control seizures.
-It had a revival in the mid-1990s due to a TV movie about a boy with epilepsy who was successfully treated with the diet.
+The ketogenic diet was first used to regulate nerve cell activity in the brain in 1911.
+It fell out of favor mid-century with the discovery of drugs that control sudden, uncontrolled electrical disturbances in the brain.
+It had a revival in the mid-1990s due to a TV movie about a boy who successfully recovered from unregulated neurological activity with the diet.
 Like almost every fad diet, keto is not “new.”

 The ketogenic diet severely restricts carbohydrates to 20-50 grams per day in order to produce a metabolic state called “ketosis.”
 While in ketosis, the body switches to using ketone bodies as fuel instead of glucose.
 Ketone bodies are made from fat, which is why the keto diet is a popular weight-loss method.
 Once you are in ketosis, you can tap into the fat stores in your body for energy instead of relying on your limited carb stores.
 People report feeling less hungry while on keto, likely due to the hormonal and metabolic shift that occurs and to the increased intake of protein.